raiden-network/raiden/docs/glossary.rst

     MediatedTransfer
         A mediated transfer is a hashlocked transfer between an initiator and a target propagated through nodes in the network.

-    RefundTransfer
-        A refund transfer is a special type of :term:`MediatedTransfer` that is used when a node can no longer propagate a transfer and a routing backtrack needs to be done.

     Reveal timeout
         The number of blocks in a channel allowed for learning about a secret being revealed through the blockchain and acting on it.